vegaprotocol/documentation/docs/node-operators/key_rotation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Etheruem Key rotation for Validators
+## Etheruem Key rotation for validators

 todo

-## Vega Keys rotation for Validators
+## Vega key rotation for validators

 This is a safety related feature specifically for validators to manage their Vega keys.
-To run the Vega network validators need three keys: Ethereum, Tendermint and Vega.
-This documentation is specifically about the Vega key.
+To run the Vega network, validators need three keys: Ethereum, Tendermint and Vega.
+This section is specifically about the Vega key.

-In the case that the Vega key gets compromised, or the validator decides to rotate to a new key, there is a mechanism available in Vega to perform a key rotation.
+In the case that the Vega key is compromised, or the validator decides to switch to a new key, there is a mechanism available in Vega to perform a key rotation.

-Rotation to the new key is done in 4 different steps.
+Rotation to the new key is done in 4 steps:
-1. Generating new key from the original wallet (with Vega Wallet CLI)
+1. Generate new key from the original wallet (with Vega Wallet CLI)
-1. Isolating newly created key to a standalone wallet (with Vega Wallet CLI)
+1. Isolate newly created key to a standalone wallet (with Vega Wallet CLI)
-1. Creating and submitting key rotation transaction to the network (with Vega Wallet CLI) Importing and reloading the isolated wallet to run Vega validator node (with Vega binary)
+1. Create and submit key rotation transaction to the network (with Vega Wallet CLI)
+1. Import and reload the isolated wallet to run Vega validator node (with Vega binary)

 ### Prerequisites:
 1. Installed [Vega Wallet CLI](https://github.com/vegaprotocol/vegawallet)
 1. Running validator node with admin server enabled
 1. Access to wallet with current Vega and Master key (usually the original wallet that generated those keys)